Complete Guide to Gastric Banding Surgery

 An average body mass index reduction from 44.3kg/m 2 to 34.2, 32.8, and 31.9, at 1year, 2year and 3years after the surgery respectively was reported in over 500 cases of gastric banding surgery.1

-In another study 2,815 patients with an average body mass index of 44.6 kg/m2 had laparoscopic gastric banding and were followed-up for 5years.
-The average percentage weight loss (%WL) and percentage excess weight loss (%EWL) progressively increased over the first 2.5 years post-surgery and reached a plateau at 20% and 49 %, respectively, for up to 5 years of follow up.2
+In another study, 2,815 patients with an average body mass index of 44.6 kg/m2 had laparoscopic gastric banding and were followed-up for 5years.
+The average percentage weight loss (%WL) and percentage excess weight loss (%EWL) progressively increased over the first 2.5 years post-surgery and reached a plateau at 20% and 49 %, respectively, for up to 5 years of following up.2

-Similar result was obtained in 178 patients who had laparoscopic gastric banding.
-The average percentage total body weight loss at 1, 2 and 3 years after surgery was 15.8%, 20.7% and 20.3%, respectively.3
+A similar result was obtained in 178 patients who had laparoscopic gastric banding.
+The average percentage total body weight loss at 1, 2 and three years after surgery was 15.8%, 20.7%, and 20.3%, respectively.3

 - Costs of Gastric Bypass Surgery